Ms. Veda Rasheed focuses her practice on personal injury and civil litigation.

 Ms. Rasheed is a graduate of the Columbus School of Law at the Catholic University of America.
 In law school she was an Equal Justice Works Scholar and extensively involved in providing pro bono direct-action work.
 Her efforts in her community earned her recognition as the Law Student of the Year by National Jurist magazine and the Michael F. Curtin Pro Bono Award as a member of the graduating class at CUA Law.
 Ms. Rasheed is also a graduate of Bowie State University.

-Ms. Rasheed is a member of the Washington Bar Association and its Young Lawyers Division; the National Bar Association and its Young Lawyers Division; the Maryland State Bar Association; and the American Bar Association’s Young Lawyers Division.
+Ms. Rasheed is admitted to practice law in the state of Maryland.
+She is also admitted to practice before the United States District Court for the District of Maryland.
+Ms. Rasheed is a member of the Maryland State Bar Association, Washington Bar Association and its Young Lawyers Division; the National Bar Association and its Young Lawyers Division; the Maryland State Bar Association; and the American Bar Association’s Young Lawyers Division.

 Ms. Rasheed is a third generation Washingtonian and currently serves as an Advisory Neighborhood Commissioner for Single Member District 7E01 representing the Benning Ridge community.
 Ms. Rasheed was appointed by Mayor Muriel Bowser to serve on the Mayor’s Commission on African American Affairs.